Collin8829/HERMES/README.md

 ## 📖 Paper

 > **HERMES: Heterogeneous Mixture of Experts Based on Segments for Auditory Attention Decoding**
-> Accepted at the 2025 International Conference on Intelligent Computing
+> Accepted at the 2025 21st International Conference on Intelligent Computing(ICIC)
 > To appear in Springer Lecture Notes in Computer Science (LNCS / LNBI)

 ---